Skaneateles Lake

 It is 16 mi long (17 mi long including the bogs at the south end of the lake) and on average 0.75 mi wide, with a surface area of 13.6 sqmi, and a maximum depth of 315 ft.
 The lake drains north via Skaneateles Creek, which flows into the Seneca River.

 The cleanest of the Finger Lakes, its water is so pure that the city of Syracuse and other municipalities use it unfiltered.
-The City of Syracuse spends about $2.3 million a year to protect lake quality, sixteen people inspecting (usually twice a year) each of the 2600 properties in the watershed, which is relatively small, compared to other Finger Lakes.
+The City of Syracuse spends about $2.3 million a year to protect lake quality; sixteen people inspect (usually twice a year) each of the 2600 properties in the watershed, which is relatively small compared to other Finger Lakes.
 The lake is the second cleanest lake in the United States as measured by dissolved nitrogen, after Crater Lake in Oregon.

 William Henry Seward called it "The most beautiful body of water in the world."

 Description

 The shores of Skaneateles Lake are in three counties: Onondaga, Cayuga, and Cortland.
 The village of Skaneateles (population about 2,450) is at the northern end of the lake, in Onondaga County.
 Summer cottages appeared in 1881, increasing to more than 2000 residences around the lake in 2002.
 Generally new homes now are built for year-round occupancy rather than summer use and many summer cottages are replaced.
 The transient and seasonal population of this tourist destination and summer resort surges during the warmer months.

 Skaneateles Lake is separated from two other nearby Finger Lakes, Otisco and Owasco, by ridges some 600 feet above the waters, affording magnificent prospects on both sides.
 Much of the highland terrain is forested, with several large public preserves.
 Once more cultivated, this region was known for the teasel industry until 1930.
 Teasels were employed commercially by woolen mills to raise the nap on the material.
 Although some dairy farms remain in the highlands, occasionally remaining in the same family after many generations, much of the land no longer serves agriculture.
 There is some experimention with introduction of vineyards, which have proved so successful on the more western Finger Lakes.
-Skaneateles Lake, however, at elevation 863 feet, may offer a less salubrious microclimate than larger, deeper and lower lakes, like Cayuga Lake, at elevation 382 feet.
+Skaneateles Lake environs, however, at an elevation of 863 feet, may offer a less agreeable microclimate for wine grapes than larger, deeper and lower lakes, like Cayuga Lake, at an elevation of 382 feet.